What is Estate Planning?

 The primary objectives of estate planning, in the usual order of priority, are:

 - Fulfill parenting responsibilities.
-You would never leave your young children without a trusted babysitter and a customized set of instructions.
-So why risk leaving them for good without planning ahead?
-If you don’t designate a guardian, then a judge will be assigned to appoint one for you.
+Parents of young children would never leave their children for an evening without a trusted babysitter and a customized set of instructions.
+So why risk leaving them forever without any planning at all?
+If you fail to designate a guardian or prepare an estate plan, and you don’t make it back, then the government will need to make decisions regarding your children without any input from you.

 - Get organized.
 A comprehensive estate plan is usually designed to avoid the court-supervised probate process after death.
 Even a simple probate might trigger unnecessary legal fees, invite disgruntled heirs to contest the Will, and possibly delay the distribution of your estate.
 An estate plan should also include a mechanism to avoid the need for a court-appointed conservator or guardian in the event of your extended incapacity.

 - Asset protection.
 The demand for legal strategies to protect personal assets has never been higher.
-Always an important consideration for business owners and professionals in high risk occupations, today’s litigious society means that more people want to implement legal strategies to protect their personal wealth.
-Estate planning offers a wide range of asset protection tools which can be incorporated into the overall plan.
+Always an important consideration for business owners and professionals in high-risk occupations, today’s litigious society means that more people choose to implement legal strategies to protect their accumulated wealth.

 About the Author